Skip to main content

 10 Lincoln Center Plaza, New York, New York City, NY, 10023

-Opened in 1962, David Geffen Hall is part of the Lincoln Center for the Performing Arts in Manhattan’s Upper West Side.
-Home to the New York Philharmonic Orchestra (NYPO), and a stage for other concerts, film premieres, and galas, the venue draws fans of culture, mid-century modern design, and classical music.
+Part of NYC’s Lincoln Center for the Performing Arts, David Geffen Hall is home to the New York Philharmonic Orchestra, and a stage for other concerts, film premieres, and galas.
+The venue draws fans of culture, midcentury modern design, and classical music.

 The Basics